- Acoustic Comfort

 - The Integrated Workplace: A Comprehensive Approach to Developing Workspace by Office of Real Property in the Office of Government-wide Policy of the U.S. General Services Administration.
 May 1999.

-- Innovative Workplaces: Benefits and Best Practices (PDF 4.14 MB) by the Office of Real Property and Office of Government-wide Policy of the U.S. General Services Administration, January 2006.
+- Innovative Workplaces: Benefits and Best Practices (PDF 4.14 MB) developed as a joint project between the General Services Administration (GSA) Office of Governmentwide Policy's Office of Real Property Management and the GSA Public Buildings Service Office of Applied Science, January 2006.

 - The New Office: With 20 International Case Studies by Francis Duffy.
 Antique Collectors Club, 1997.